-An estimation has been questioned in software development for many years.
-How to estimate accurately & fast?
-And, is an estimation even necessary?
+Estimation has been questioned in software development for many years.
+How can an estimate be made accurately and quickly?
+And is estimation even necessary?

 Well, that is the question for thousands of bucks.
 Because estimation might be expensive.
 Especially in the age of changes.